Did Nintendo Get Hacked? – Crimson Collective Announces Alleged Data Theft

 Is The Data Being Leaked?

 If internal information is leaked, this could reveal currently unknown projects or announcements from Nintendo.
 There is also the possibility that Crimson Collective will use the stolen data as leverage to demand payment from Nintendo.
+The hacker collective took a similar approach in the Red Hat case.
+However, this strategy did not work at the time.

 Alexandra Adamidis